Software-Quality-Management-UI/JUnit5_Maven_Demo/README.md

 1. Next *(to confirm* Import existing Eclipse projects *)*
 1. Finish

-This should have given you a new project: `junit5demoWithMaven` (Note: Eclipse did not check out the root directory with `README.md` and `LICENSE` files, only the directory `junit5demoWithMaven` containing the actual Eclipse project.)
+This should have given you a new project: `junit5demoWithMaven`

-In Eclipse, you can run test cases using Eclipse's GUI test runner (Run as > JUnit Test) or via Maven (Run as > Maven test) or simply use Maven on the command line.
+In Eclipse, you can run test cases using Eclipse's GUI test runner (Run as > JUnit Test) or via Maven (Run as > Maven test) or simply use Maven on the command line (but be aware that Eclipse caches files and does not notice if you change files outside of Eclipse unless you press F5 to refresh).